 Both pilates and yoga can benefit seniors.
 If you’re deciding between the two, however, you’ll have some considerations to make before deciding.
 Namely: What is your goal?
 And: Where are you starting from, physically?

-If you want to strengthen your muscles, pilates might be a good place to start as it places more emphasis on muscle-building.
+If you want to strengthen your muscles, pilates might be a good place to start as it places more emphasis on muscle-building and muscle groups.
 Remember that as you get older, muscle loss is an increasingly common problem — as is arthritis — so pilates can be a great way to keep both muscles and bones strong and pain-free.

 If you want to increase flexibility, yoga is your answer.
 Stiffness is a common problem in senior citizens who don’t get a lot of physical activity in.
 Furthermore, staying seated for most of the day can cause stiffness and shorten muscles.
 Improving flexibility through yoga is a wonderful solution.